Are you looking for an easy way to manage multiple WordPress sites?

 Pricing: Paid plans start from $147/year for 10 sites.

-It comes with an easy-to-use, intuitive interface which makes site management a breeze.
+The management tool allows you to monitor sites, install bulk themes and plugins, make client reports, and more.
+It comes with an easy-to-use, intuitive interface, which makes site management a breeze.

 Pricing: Paid plans start from $69 per year for 5 sites.